- Node.js as backend technology

 Python as backend technology

-A universal programming language, Python is used for backend development, automation, scientific computing, big data, and AI development.
+Python is used as a universal programming language for back-end development, automation, scientific computing, big data, data science, and AI development.
 It is also often used for complicated web projects that use automation and AI, relying on challenging calculations and processing large quantities of data.
+It is also the second most popular programming language by GitHub, meaning it has a larger community than most other programming languages.
+However, it can also be a decent solution for back-end development.

 - High-level dynamic data types are available.
 Dynamic type verification is also supported.